 Overall impact

-Currently Skills builder has created tools for proper grading criteria that can be used to present students' skill levels in a clear and objective manner.
-We also utilise the Skills Builder Universal Framework, which allows us to gain a better understanding of the essential skills of students at different levels.
+This is our second year on the Accelerator + programme and with the support of the Skills Builder team we have created tools for proper grading criteria that can be used to present students' skill levels in a clear and objective manner.
+We utilise the Skills Builder Universal Framework, which allows us to gain a better understanding of the essential skills of students at different levels.
 We can then apply appropriate methods to help them improve their skills.
-This is being done through an interdisciplinary curriculum that incorporates a career planning element in Chinese and Design and Technology courses, as well as the introduction of Skills Builder criteria for assessing students' skills in the existing regular curriculum.
+This year we have expanded the number of subjects in our interdisciplinary curriculum that now includes essential skills and all these subjects incorporate a career planning element and Skills Builder criteria for assessing students' skills in the existing regular curriculum.

 Keep it simple